-Tree of Heaven is a rapidly growing deciduous tree, capable of reaching 80 feet in height.
+Tree-of-heaven is a rapidly growing deciduous tree that can reach 80 feet in height.
 Leaves are alternate and compound, with 10-41 leaflets that have smooth edges.
-Flowers are small, yellow-green and appear in clusters in late spring or early summer.
+Flowers are small, yellow-green, and appear in clusters in late spring or early summer.
 Flowers mature to large clusters of winged samaras in late summer.
 When crushed, the leaves and other plant parts produce a rancid odor.

 Distribution: